The Donation Match has been Extended and Expanded!

 The Head of School’s Fund offers the college a valuable, annual, general source of funds.
 One of the most popular charitable designations, this Fund allows the school to direct resources to the area of most need which can include curriculum enhancement, extra-curricular activities, and maintenance of infrastructure and technology.

-If you have questions or require further information, please contact An Tran, Advancement and Alumni Relations Coordinator at 1.800.263.2923 x223 or email@example.com.
+If you have questions or require further information, please contact the Advancement Department at 416.368.8169 ext.
+223 or firstname.lastname@example.org.

 NJC tuition is comparable to Canadian boarding school fees; however, the school offers exceptional extra-curricular activities that present additional costs along with the high standard of living in Switzerland and a fluctuating exchange rate.
 Sending a student can be a significant investment for prospective families to consider.